Is Your Partner Pregnant and You Don’t Know What to Do?

 Abortion seems like an easy and legal solution but it does have significant risks that you may not understand.
-That is why it’s important that both of you become educated on all your options.
-Abortion is a forever choice that can never be reversed so it’s important you understand all the implications.
+That’s why it’s important for both of you become educated about all your options.
+Abortion is a permanent choice that can never be reversed, so it’s crucial you understand all the implications.

 Sadly, women regularly report that they WANT to hear their partner’s honest opinion and do not want to make this choice alone.
 By saying, “It’s your choice,” she may hear, “I don’t want this baby.”

-She is looking to you for support because she can’t confide in many people about this crisis situation.
-When women hear men say, “It’s your choice and I’ll support you,” they perceive the man wants her to abort.
-So please be careful that you don’t say something that you could regret.
+She is looking to you for support because she may feel unable to confide in many people about this crisis situation.
+When women hear men say, “It’s your choice and I’ll support you,” they often perceive that the man wants her to choose abortion.
+So, please be careful with your words to avoid any regret later.

-What she truly needs is your assurance that you will stand beside her in whatever way she needs through this situation.
+What she truly needs is your assurance that you will stand by her in whatever way she needs through this situation.
 Inform her immediately that she doesn’t need to have an abortion to please you.
-Tell her you want to help her in making any choices that will impact both your futures.
+Tell her you want to help her make any decisions that will impact both of your futures.

 Here are some ways to help a woman in an unplanned pregnancy:

 The first step is to confirm the pregnancy and learn about all your options.
 Positive Choices provides confidential and free pregnancy tests, along with many support services.
 They exist to help both of you make an informed decision.

 To demonstrate your support, accompany her to Positive Choices for the pregnancy test.
 Remember, she has more to lose in this pregnancy as it will physically impact her.

 If she is indeed pregnant, understand that her body is experiencing hormonal changes that can affect her decision-making.
 Your emotional and physical support will reassure her of your care.